“You need a handsome man.”

 I quickly turned the topic over to the Mickey Mouse holiday puzzle in front of us.

 It will be two years next week since my husband Richard passed from early onset dementia and other related health issues.
-He left the day after Christmas.
+He left us the day after Christmas.

 In terms of holidays, Christmas has never been my favorite.
 Thanksgiving’s always ranked number one on my list.

 Maybe it’s because I prefer gratitude to the greed that often blooms bright in December.

 Yet I knew Christmas had snuck in the door once I noticed the annual Lutefisk dinner ads posted in the bathroom stalls at the local Lutheran church.

 Still no handsome man was going on my wish lists and most of my Christmas decorations were donated as part of my recent move to a smaller home.

 With that move, I’m now living a mile from the hospital where my husband died.
 And I need to drive by it every night to return home from work.

-I’d recently found the gray December weather had made me blue, particularly when the annual holiday light display was turned on at the hospital.
+I’d recently found the gray December weather had made me blue, particularly once the annual holiday light display was turned on again at the hospital.